 A purpose built ski resort in the winter, Pila is a small village found at the top of the Aosta-Pila cable car.
 Offering epic views over the bustling city below and the incredible mountain range beyond, the riding here is challenging, fast and has flow and variety that's hard to better anywhere else.

 It's also an excellent way to introduce yourself to what the greater Aosta Valley has to offer.
-Somewhat less 'traditionally alpine' than La Thuile, the trails here show off Aosta's high alpine character, you'll start to see less trees and more rock as the altitude pushes 3000m at the top.
+Somewhat less 'traditionally alpine' than La Thuile, some of the trails here still show off Aosta's high alpine character, you'll start to see less trees and more rock as the altitude pushes 3000m at the top.

 Have a look at the fun we had in summer 2018 here.

 The Aosta Valley, what you can expect

 The Aosta Valley, a vast area of natural beauty, vast mountain ranges and stunning scenery.
 Centered around the city of Aosta, it's about as epic as you can get and stay within the boundaries of civilisation.

 Throughout the centuries, long even before the Romans used Aosta as a gateway to the alps, man and beast have used the these ranges to navigate and farm.
 These pathways have in some cases remained as they were, in others evolved.
 However they were created, mountain bikers have been left with a treasure trove of opportunity to have fun and explore in one of the most beautiful locations you could ever wish to ride push bikes.

 We will be using a shuttle van to do the majority of the hard work for you, though our guides will ask you to put some effort in to access the good stuff!
 This is the very opposite of bike park.
 Out here you are sharing the mountains with everyone and everything.
 A feeling of calmness and respect of nature becomes very apparent when riding here, it's a different kind of fun, it's a feeling that stays with you forever seeing and riding terrain you will never forget.